~technomancy/antifennel

 #Limitations

-The Antifennel compiler assumes its input file is valid Lua 5.1; it does not attempt to give good error messages when provided with files that won't parse or support newer features of Lua.
+The Antifennel compiler assumes its input file is valid Lua; it does not attempt to give good error messages when provided with files that won't parse or require newer features of Lua.

 Antifennel supports all bitwise operators introduced in Lua 5.3.